 Respond to identified "problem areas" with methods designed to correct specific pollution-generating behaviors.
-Message Date(s): Spring-Summer 2021 Message Completed for: Appendix F Requirements Appendix H Requirements Was this message different than what was proposed in your NOI?
+No "problem areas" were identified in Medfield in PY4.
+Message Date(s): Spring 2022 Message Completed for: Appendix F Requirements Appendix H Requirements Was this message different than what was proposed in your NOI?
 Yes No If yes, describe why the change was made:

-BMP: 10: Storm Drain MarkingMessage Description and Distribution Method: A program through which volunteers are able to mark storm drains with educational messages was launched this year with the NSP, after a successful pilot test last year.
+BMP: 10: Storm Drain Marking Message Description and Distribution Method:

+A program through which volunteers are able to mark storm drains with educational messages was launched this year with the NSP, after a successful pilot test last year.
 The program consists of providing volunteers with all materials and information they need to carry out the task.
 Aluminum medallions are attached to the curb or pavement adjacent to storm drains using construction adhesive.
 The medallions have one of 3 messages "No Dumping, Only Rain in the Drain," "Drains to Neponset," or "No Dumping, Drains to Ocean."
 Additional medallion variations such as "Drains to Charles" may be developed as the program ramps up.
 Volunteers are able to pick the areas they'd like to mark, but are encouraged to pick areas with high pedestrian traffic or areas with known issues that can be addressed by storm drain marking (such as the "problem areas" discussed in Public Education BMP 10).
 Records of which catch basins have been marked are maintained by the NSP.
 Targeted Audience: Residents, Businesses, and Institutions Responsible Department/Parties: DPW Operations Measurable Goal(s):

 Continually distribute drain marking kits to interested volunteers.
-Message Date(s): Spring-Summer 2021 Message Completed for: Appendix F Requirements Appendix H Requirements Was this message different than what was proposed in your NOI?
+Message Date(s): Summer 2021 and Spring-Summer 2022 Message Completed for: Appendix F Requirements Appendix H Requirements Was this message different than what was proposed in your NOI?
 Yes No If yes, describe why the change was made:

-BMP: 11: Think Blue "Fowl Weather" VideoMessage Description and Distribution Method: The Town and NSP partnered with MA Statewide Municipal Stormwater Coalition to secure MassDEP grant funding to distribute "Fowl Weather" advertising campaign, which helps viewers visualize how motor oil, pet waste, and trash become stormwater pollution.
+BMP: 11: Think Blue "Fowl Weather" Video Message Description and Distribution Method:

+The Town and NSP partnered with MA Statewide Municipal Stormwater Coalition to secure MassDEP grant funding to distribute "Fowl Weather" advertising campaign, which helps viewers visualize how motor oil, pet waste, and trash become stormwater pollution.
 The campaign was operated on Facebook, Instagram, and YouTube.

-Targeted Audience: Residents Responsible Department/Parties: DPW Operations Measurable Goal(s):
+Targeted Audience: Residents

+Responsible Department/Parties: DPW Operations

+Measurable Goal(s):

-Reach a significant portion of the NSP service area population with a stormwater awareness message in a highly engaging format.
-A survey found that 16% of respondents recalled seeing the campaign, which is slightly down from 2020 results, but within the survey margin of error.
-Additionally, respondents who saw the ad were more likely to recognize that stormwater directly enters local waterways (50%) than those who did not recall the ad (36%).
-Finally, those who recall the ad were more likely to describe stormwater has having "major" or "some" impact on waterways (53%) than those who do not recall the ad (27%).
-Message Date(s): May 17 to June 4, 2021 Message Completed for: Appendix F Requirements Appendix H Requirements Was this message different than what was proposed in your NOI?
+In PY4, a total of 428,822 people in the NSP service area were reached via 160,943 English Facebook/Instagram "impressions" and 21,891 Spanish Facebook/Instagram "impressions."
+Via YouTube, there were 217,863 English impressions and 28,125 Spanish impressions.
+A survey found that 15% of respondents recalled seeing the campaign, which is slightly down from 2021 results, but within the survey margin of error.
+Respondents who saw the ad were more likely to recognize that stormwater directly enters local waterways (56%) than those who did not recall the ad (49%).
+Those who recall the ad were more likely to describe stormwater as having "major" or "some" impact on waterways (49%) than those who do not recall the ad (31%).
+Additionally, when asked if stormwater affects people, those who recognized the ad reported "water pollution affects me and my family" (62%) than those who did not recall the ad (47%).
+Last, those who reported seeing the ad reported "water pollution affects others in my community" (59%) than those who did not recall the ad (54%).
+Message Date(s): May 31 to June 17, 2022 Message Completed for: Appendix F Requirements Appendix H Requirements Was this message different than what was proposed in your NOI?
 Yes No If yes, describe why the change was made: